Particl-Community/academy/intro/intro_general_functions.rst

 Swap
 ----

-The in-app swap module of :term:`Particl Desktop` is where you'll find everything you need to swap other :term:`cryptocurrencies` for PART.
+The in-app swap module of :term:`Particl Desktop` is where you'll find everything you need to swap other :term:`cryptocurrencies <Cryptocurrency>` for PART.
 It is also where you'll find other payment options such as credit card payments, if any is available at the time.

 Swapping Assets
 ~~~~~~~~~~~~~~~

-- Swap any available :term:`cryptocurrency` (i.e. BTC) into PART to top up your Particl wallet.
+- Swap any available :term:`cryptocurrency <Cryptocurrency>` (i.e. BTC) into PART to top up your Particl wallet.
 - Connects to external exchanges using API.
-- "Atomic swaps" give you the option to swap available :term:`cryptocurrencies` for PART without requiring any middleman to facilitate the transaction (coming soon).
+- "Atomic swaps" give you the option to swap available :term:`cryptocurrencies <Cryptocurrency>` for PART without requiring any middleman to facilitate the transaction (coming soon).

 Multi-Currency Support (Marketplace)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Pay for products and services using any of the available :term:`cryptocurrencies` (i.e. BTC).
+- Pay for products and services using any of the available :term:`cryptocurrencies <Cryptocurrency>` (i.e. BTC).
 - The marketplace automatically converts non-PART payments in PART before funding any two-party escrow contract.

 .. attention::